ak-s-0723/Evaluations2/src/main/java/org/example/evaluations2/README.md

-# What to do after Login is successful ?
+# Call an API after Spring Security Login is successful

 ## Requirements

-#### Please solve this assignment once you have solved previous assignments
+#### Please solve this assignment once you have solved previous assignments of Spring Security for better context

-Now, we want to show Device Details which we persisted in previous assignments on Browser once login is successful, so for that we need to make GET call at endpoint `/devices/users/{userEmail}` which will eventually get details from DeviceMetadataRepo using DeviceService.
+Now, we want to show Device Details which we persisted in previous assignments on Browser after login is successful, so for that we need to make GET call at endpoint `/devices/users/{userEmail}` which will eventually get details from DeviceMetadataRepo using DeviceService.

 Please Make sure to add implementation in `findDevicesByUserEmail` of DeviceService.